jboates01/fulcrum-active-fitness-gym/README.md

 ### Layout Decisions
 - **Navigation**: Easy-to-use, fixed top navigation bar that remains accessible as users scroll.
-- **Typography**: Clear and readable fonts, with a professional look that aligns with the fitness center's branding.
+- **Typography**: Clear and readable fonts, with a professional look that aligns with the fitness centre's branding.
-- **Color Scheme**: Motivating and energetic colors that enhance the user experience and focus on fitness and health.
+- **Color Scheme**: Motivating and energetic colours that enhance the user experience and focus on fitness and health.

 ## Technologies Used
 - **HTML5**: For structuring the content and creating a semantic layout.